quanqinle/WebAndAppUITesting/README.md

 ## Data-Driven more detail

 1. running.env in `config.properties` determines the data directory
-2. the test method name annotated by `@Test` (ie. testNewUserRegiser in the above example) determines the data-driven filename NewPersonRegiser.csv
+2. the test method name annotated by `@Test` (i.e. testNewUserRegister in the above example) determines the data-driven filename NewPersonRegister.csv
     - the test method name **must start with test, but _ is optional**, e.g. testHelloWorld_01()
-    - combined with the path in `1.`, the full file directory in this example is `submodule_name/testdata/test/NewPersonRegiser.csv`
+    - combined with the path in `1.`, the full file directory in this example is `submodule_name/testdata/test/NewPersonRegister.csv`
 3. test case
     - `@Test` followed by `(dataProvider = "providerMethod")`
-    - the number and sort of parameters in testNewUserRegiser() are same with the stuff in the csv file, however it's not necessary to keep parameter name and cvs header the same
+    - the number and sort of parameters in testNewUserRegister() are same with the stuff in the csv file, however it's not necessary to keep parameter name and cvs header the same

 # Advertising